 Same-sex couples in committed relationships understandably seek the same protections and rights under the law as married couples receive.
 Having a legally-defined union can have a significant impact on many facets of the lives of committed partners.
 These include making medical decisions on behalf of a partner, visiting a partner in the hospital, and holding property during the relationship as community property.

 It is important to secure these rights with the assistance of an experienced Nevada family law attorney.
-The attorneys at 702-DEFENSE (702-333-3673) can help you establish a domestic partnership and ensure that you and your partner receive the legal protections and rights you deserve.
+Our Las Vegas gay, lesbian and transgender rights attorneys can help you establish a domestic partnership and ensure that you and your partner receive the legal protections and rights you deserve.

 Does Nevada acknowledge same-sex marriage?

 The Domestic Partnership Responsibilities Act ... which was passed in 2009 ... allows same-sex couples in Nevada to enter into domestic partnerships.Two people may enter into a domestic partnership provided that five conditions are met:

 Neither person is married or a member of another domestic partnership (though there are some limited exceptions to this condition);

 They are not related by blood by a degree that would preclude them from marrying under Nevada law;

 Both parties are at least 18 years of age; and

 Both parties are competent to consent to the partnership.